etrommer/etrommer.github.io/_posts/2020-02-08-projects-inkscape-latex-graphics.md

 ---
 layout: post
-title: Converting Inkscape SVG for use with LaTeX made easy
+title: Converting Inkscape SVGs for use with LaTeX made easy
 categories:
-  - Electronics
+  - Projects
 ---

 I like using the free vector graphics tool [Inkscape](https://inkscape.org/) to draw diagrams for my thesis.
 However, embedding them into the LaTeX document can be a bit of a pain.
 While Inkscape offers a dedicated [LaTeX export option](https://tex.stackexchange.com/questions/151232/exporting-from-inkscape-to-latex-via-tikz) which exports drawing and fonts separately so that the rendering is done in LaTeX, I rarely use this option, as the text typically ends up being not where you expect it, which requires a lot of tuning to make things look right.

-You can also export the drawing as a pdf and then export that, however you'll need to do that hand for every change that you make to your drawing, which gets very tedious very fast.
+You can also export the drawing as a pdf and then use that in your LaTeX document, however you'll need to do that hand for every change that you make to your drawing.
+This gets tedious and annoying really fast, I find

 ## Shell scripting to the rescue